 Finally, there’s one more consideration to remember when you’re buying composite decking, and that’s whether the material you choose meets local codes.
 This isn’t as hard as you might think because local retailers should know the codes and only stock options that meet them.
 It’s important to verify and be sure, though.

 Meeting code usually includes demonstrating to an official that your proposed deck meets all relevant codes and standards.
-Options like Interket’s Code Compliance Research ReportsOpens in a new tab. can help ease this process, especially when you need to demonstrate a deck plan’s appropriateness to multiple agencies.
+Options like Interket’s Code Compliance Research Reports can help ease this process, especially when you need to demonstrate a deck plan’s appropriateness to multiple agencies.
 Most agencies accept CCRR at face value.

-In Canada we have Canadian Construction Material CentreOpens in a new tab.
-(CCMC).
+In Canada we have Canadian Construction Material Centre (CCMC).
 One thing I love about CCMC over CCRR is the readily available decking performance ratings, like traction.
 Which you can compare decking traction from lab test results.
 Now that’s helpful.
 This is just one of many ways that you can compare decking using CCMC Reports.

 Super important, but even more critical is permitting.
 Many jurisdictions will require decking that complies with the national building code.
 It makes sense.
 You want decking that is safe to use.
 But the way they verify it is if the decking was tested by CCMC or CCRC.